Trees and hedgerows: quick reference for businesses

 If you plan to fell growing trees in England, you usually need a felling licence from the Forestry Commission before any work begins.
-Felling without a licence where one is required is a criminal offence under the Forestry Act 1967, and you may face a fine of up to twice the value of the trees felled.
+Felling without a licence where one is required is a criminal offence under the Forestry Act 1967.
+Since 1 January 2023 the penalty on conviction is an unlimited fine (previously capped at the higher of £2,500 or twice the value of the trees felled).

 The licensing requirement applies to most felling of growing trees, whether on commercial forestry land, farmland, or development sites.
 A small quarterly volume exemption exists, along with several other exemptions for specific circumstances.